Economics Schools in South Dakota

 43 Economics students earned their degrees in the state in 2020-2021.

-As a degree choice, Insurance is the 20th most popular major in the state.
+As a degree choice, Economics is the 8th most popular major in the state.

-Education Levels of Insurance Majors in South Dakota
+Education Levels of Economics Majors in South Dakota

 |Education Level||Number of Grads|

-In South Dakota, a insurance major is more popular with women than with men.
+In South Dakota, a economics major is more popular with men than with women.

-The racial distribution of insurance majors in South Dakota is as follows:
+The racial distribution of economics majors in South Dakota is as follows: